 Only U21 member universities are eligible for the 2020 application round.
 Click on the button below to check that all doctoral candidates on your application are based at one of these institutions before you apply.

-The deadline for applications to the 2020 awards are as follows:
+The deadline for applications to the 2020 awards have been extended to the following dates:

 Dr Connie Wan, Researcher Engagement Manager